LinkedIn isn’t the biggest social media platform out there.

 Second, Gong runs giveaway campaigns to build up brand awareness.
 Interestingly, the brand offers books with acute relevance to their target audience (Sales leaders and reps) as giveaways.
 For example, in the following post, folks at Gong give away free copies of Robert Cialdini’s book “Influence.”
 If you are into self-development or sales, you would know this one is a must-have.

 Third, Gong has a robust content culture.
-Some of the top leaders of Gong have a huge following.
+Some of the top leaders of Gong have a huge following on their LinkedIn profiles.
 For instance, their Head of Content Devin Reed has 51k followers, CMO Udi Ledergor has 27.9k, and the CEO Amit Bendov has over 34k followers.

 These leaders regularly share their expertise on LinkedIn and continue building communities.